stablekernel/aqueduct/source/docs/http/structure.md

 }
 ```

-In the above code, all of the objects created are instances of a `RequestController` subclass.
+In the above code, all of the objects created are instances of a `Controller` subclass.
 Each of these controllers can either respond to the request, or send it to the next controller in the channel.
 For example, an `Authorizer` will respond with a 401 Unauthorized response if a request's authorization isn't valid - but if it is valid, the request is passed to the next controller in the channel.

-For more details on the object that handles requests, see [Request Controllers](request_controller.md).
+For more details on the object that handles requests, see [Controllers](controller.md).

 ## Aqueduct Project Structure and Organization